CodeVJC/project1/README.md

     "message": "Ticket does not exist with both user <USERNAME> and timestamp <TIMESTAMP>."
 }
 ```
-#### Error - token verified + role=manager + no query added, but there are no tickets
+#### Error - token verified but it's an employee, not a manager
 Status: 404 Not Found\
 Body:
 ```
 {
-    "message": "There are no tickets."
+    "message": `You are an <employee> and don't have the authority to update ticket status."
 }
 ```
 #### Error - invalid JWT (JsonWebTokenError)